Affiliate disclosure: This page may include affiliate links. As an Amazon Associate, GTG may earn from qualifying purchases.

 This guide is built around the same methodology GTG uses across the site: workload fit first, then sustained performance, reliability, usability, and long-term value.

 Reviewed by the GrokTech Editorial Team using our published methodology.
+Current as of May 2026.
 Editorial ownership: Guides and buying-framework coverage.

 What makes an AI laptop different?